usmansbk/blog-draft/markdowns/redux.md

 This only solves half of our problem.
 Notice that our `createStore` function will keep growing longer the more methods we add.

-We can solve this using another design principle ― Separation of concerns.
+We can solve this by following another design principle ― Separation of concerns.
 By abstracting the todos state logic, we keep our `createStore` function simple and short, making it maintainable.

 ## Updating the state (Reducer approach)